RedSamurai07/Spotify-Music-Recommendation-System/README.md

 - Content Diversification: Expand beyond music to include podcasts, audiobooks, and live events, while also offering exclusive content to premium subscribers, providing more reasons for users to engage.

 - Gamification & Feedback: Implement gamified elements like challenges, rewards, and achievements to encourage consistent engagement.
 Crucially, establish robust user feedback mechanisms, both in-app and through surveys, supported by responsive customer service, to continuously understand and address user needs.

+- When you search with an Artist Name and Track Name, the system identifies that specific song's profile and recommends the top 10 other songs whose numerical profiles are most similar to it.

+- A score close to $1.0$ means the two songs' vectors are pointing in nearly the same direction, indicating high similarity in their underlying features.
+A score close to $0.0$ means low similarity.